 As I was fortunate to have recently implemented some flash storage in my workstation, I was keen to run an experiment to find out.

-The test showed beyond doubt that with Condusiv’s V-locity software installed, your Windows computer has the ability to process significantly more I/Os per Second, process a much higher throughput of data, and allow the storage I/O heavy workloads running in computers the opportunity to get significantly more work done in the same amount of time – even when using very fast flash storage.
+The test showed beyond doubt that with Condusiv’s software installed, your Windows computer can process significantly more I/Os per Second, process a much higher throughput of data, and allow the storage I/O heavy workloads running in computers the opportunity to get significantly more work done in the same amount of time – even when using very fast flash storage.

 For those of you true ‘techies’ that are as geeky as me, read on, and I will detail the testing methodology and results in more detail.